ONLY ONE OWNER, 42K ORIGINAL MILES, WINDOW STICKER, LOTS OF CHROME UPGRADES

 The best cars to own are those that have been cherished by previous owners, and this 1996 Chevrolet Impala SS definitely qualifies.
-Treated to some rather impressive performance mods, it has nevertheless led a life where it was cherished and not merely a transportation appliance.
+Treated to some tasteful appearance and performance mods, it has obviously led a life where it was cherished and not merely a transportation appliance.

-The simple black paint is perhaps the best of the three Impala SS colors, being at once subtle and striking, keeping the car's sinister vibe and giving it some distinction.
-That's factory paint on the bodywork, lovingly buffed and waxed over the past two decades, and it shines up rather well.
-It's not perfect, of course, but there's no mistaking one of these cars approaching and now that it's 20 years later, we have to admit that the look still works well.
+The Black Cherry paint is perhaps the best of the three Impala SS colors, being at once subtle and striking, keeping the car's sinister vibe and giving it some distinction.
+That's factory paint on the bodywork, lovingly buffed and waxed over the past two decades, and it shines like it was brand new.
 Even the bumpers are remarkably free of stress cracks and the blacked-out trim doesn't have that chalky look that cars that are stored outside often get.
-There's no denying that this car was one of GM's major home-runs of the '90s, and it's really a shame that they disappeared when they did, because we'll never see full-sized performance like this again.
+A few tasteful mods include the red bowtie up front, an LT1 badge on the front fenders, and a pair of shiny exhaust tips out back, but there's no denying that this car was one of GM's major home-runs of the '90s.
 Tinted glass certainly helps with the sleek, low profile look and adds to the brute-force vibe for which these cars were famous.

 The Impala SS got exclusive bucket seats wrapped in gray leather, making them unique among their full-sized GM siblings.
-Obviously the interior has been as well-maintained as the bodywork, and aside from some light comfort marks on the driver's seat, looks quite good.
-There's some light soiling on the carpets, which you'd expect after 20 years, but a set of embroidered Impala SS floor mats help in a big way.
-From the inside, anyway, this sucker's quite stock and honestly, there's not much that can be improved.
+Obviously the interior has been as well-maintained as the bodywork, and aside from some light comfort marks on the driver's seat, looks almost new.
+That's real carbon-fiber on the dash and it really dresses up the Imp's 100% plastic interior (don't worry, it'll come off without a mark if it's not your thing), and a set of Auto Meter white-faced gauges were installed on the A-pillar for a cool high-performance look.
+But beyond that, this sucker's quite stock and honestly, there's not much that can be improved.
 Power windows and locks, A/C, cruise control, and a great-sounding AM/FM/CD stereo were all part of the package.
 And a big part of the Impala's appeal is its size, so there's acres of room in the back seat for even your biggest friends, plus a gigantic trunk for all their gear.

 This is an extremely impressive car, and one that will surely be a hot collectable in the not-so-distant future.
 With tasteful mods and expert care, it's one to own for the ages.
 Call today!

-Build Receipts , Defrost, AM/FM Radio, CD Player, Air Conditioning, Heat, Leather Seats, Tilt Wheel, Anti-Lock Brakes, Cruise Control, Four Wheel Disc Brakes, Fuel Injection, Power Brakes, Power Locks, Power Seats, Power Steering, Power Windows, Anti-Theft System, Driver Airbag, Passenger Airbag, Seatbelts
+Air Conditioning, AM/FM Radio, CD Player, Cruise Control, Defrost, Driver Airbag, Four Wheel Disc Brakes, Heat, Leather Seats, Numbers Matching, Power Brakes, Power Locks, Power Seats, Power Steering, Power Windows, Rear Defogger, Remote Door Openers, Seatbelts, Tilt Wheel

 - Engine Type